Jacob Koffler

-Jacob believes that the relationship between a therapist and a client is of the utmost importance, and that cultivating an environment of safety, understanding, and acceptance is the foundation upon which any therapeutic work must be built.
-He prides himself on balancing being direct and authentic with clients while maintaining a wholly empathetic stance.
-He feels that therapy is in part about the therapist and client identifying patterns of behavior, thought, and feeling that once served the client in certain contexts, but no longer do, as well as using the therapeutic space to experiment with new ways of being.
+We all deserve a space devoted to our self-actualization.
+For me, above all else, this is what good therapy is.
+I believe the relationship between therapist and client is of the utmost importance in making this happen, and that co-creating safety, understanding, and acceptance is the foundation upon which any therapeutic work must be built.
+I pride myself on balancing being direct and authentic while maintaining a wholly empathetic stance.
+I feel one of the most transformative and powerful uses of therapy is identifying ways of being, seeing, and feeling that once served you in some way but no longer do, and, together, experimenting with new ways that are aligned with your current and evolving self.

 Education and Training